kevald1963/milestone-4-walkabout/README.md

 *Guest users*

 These are visitors who have registered and signed in with a view to subscribing to the app.
-Typically, they will be representatives of businesses, charities, local government, or they may be a sole trader, such as a tradesperson who wants to use the app to assist in advertising their service.
+Typically, they will be representatives of businesses, charities, local government, or they may be a sole trader, such as a tradesperson, who wants to use the app to assist in advertising their service.
 They will not only be able to see and use the pages available to Anonymous Users but, crucially, will be able to access the checkout to make a subscription, free or paid-for.
-Initially, they are not assigned to any group, so have no permissions, but once the have subscribed to a product, they will be assigned to the Admin group and thereby become Administrators.
+Initially, they are not assigned to any group, so have no permissions, but once they have subscribed to a product, they will be assigned to the Admin group and thereby become Administrators over their own systems.

 *Agents*